Subscribe

 The essentials

-• It’s a symptom of a condition — Pododermatitis doesn’t describe what’s wrong with your dog.
+• Canine pododermatitis is a symptom of a condition — Pododermatitis doesn’t describe what’s wrong with your dog.
 It’s usually a symptom of an underlying condition, such as a bacterial infection.

-• Pododermatitis has many causes — Paw pododermatitis can be caused by a range of things, from allergies and disorders to fungal infections and hormonal imbalances.
+• It has many causes — A wide range of things can be responsible, from allergies and disorders to fungal infections and hormonal imbalances.

 • Always consult your vet — If your dog has inflamed or sore paws, they need to be checked out by a vet, even if it doesn’t look serious.
 Only a proper diagnosis can tell your vet (and you) what the underlying cause is, and what treatment will help your pup recover.

-The simplest definition of paw pododermatitis is “inflammation of the skin of the paw.”
+The simplest definition of pododermatitis is “inflammation of the skin of the feet or paw pads .”
 Your dog’s paws are very sensitive, and pododermatitis causes the skin between your dog’s foot pads and toes to become inflamed and red.
 Sometimes, sores and wounds can develop, making it very difficult for your doggie to walk around.

 👉 Pododermatitis isn’t an illness, it’s a symptom of a condition.

 That means it’s a sign that something else is going on with your dog.
-Pododermatitis has many potential causes, so getting your veterinarian’s opinion is important.
+Canine pododermatitis has many potential causes, so getting your veterinarian’s opinion is important.

 Certain dog breeds are more prone to it

 Environmental.
-If your dog steps in feces, vomit, stagnant water, or other contaminated material, their paws can pick up germs, parasites, or allergens.
+If your dog steps in feces, vomit, stagnant water, or other contaminated material, their paws can pick up foreign bodies, germs, parasites, or allergens.
 Contaminated material can get stuck in between their footpads and toes, causing pododermatitis to develop completely unseen.
-Additionally, your dog may have stepped on a thorn or gotten a splinter that is embedded in their skin and causing this issue.
-This is also known as “contact dermatitis”.
+Additionally, your dog may have stepped on a thorn or gotten a splinter that is embedded in their skin causing this issue.
+This is also known as “contact dermatitis.”

 Immune-related.
 Problems with your dog’s immune system can cause a series of reactions and skin problems, including pododermatitis.
-Autoimmune disorders such as pemphigus vulgaris should be checked for and treated accordingly by your vet.
+Autoimmune diseases such as pemphigus vulgaris should be checked for and treated accordingly by your vet, especially since they could lead to secondary infections.

 Hormonal and metabolic.
 Hormonal issues, especially severe ones like Cushing’s Disease and hypothyroidism, cause a host of problems for dogs, including paw pododermatitis.
-If you’ve noticed your dog is losing hair, is eating or drinking too much, and has sores/lesions on their paws, get them tested for Cushing’s as soon as you can.
+If you’ve noticed your dog is losing hair, is eating or drinking too much, and has sores/lesions on their paws, consult your vet as soon as possible.
+They’ll likely want to run some diagnostic tests on your pup.

 Symptoms of inflamed paws